 If a formally defined vocabulary is not sufficient for a content producer’s purposes, the STIX Vocabularies data model allows the two alternatives listed above: externally defined custom vocabularies and arbitrary string values, which dispense with enumerated vocabularies altogether.
 If a custom vocabulary is not formally added to the Vocabularies data model then no enforcement policy of appropriate values is specified.

-The UML diagram shown in Error!
-Reference source not found. illustrates the relationships between the three vocabulary data types as defined in the STIX Common data model.
+The UML diagram shown in Figure 2-1 illustrates the relationships between the three vocabulary data types as defined in the STIX Common data model.
 As illustrated, all controlled vocabularies formally defined within the STIX Vocabularies data model are defined using an enumeration derived from the ControlledVocabularyStringType data type.

 As shown, the HighMediumLowVocab-1.0 enumeration (used as a defined controlled vocabulary exemplar) is defined as a specialization of the stixCommon:ControlledVocabularyStringType data type, and therefore it is also a specialization of the stixCommon:VocabularyStringType data type.